Mizo National Front uprising: Violent skirmishes

 By May 1966 23 violent encounters had been recorded.
 As early as March 1966, seven security forces were killed in a skirmish with 7 jeeps burned and 15 wounded in Tuimuk.
 Operation Gideon was commenced on 5 May 1966 where 11 vehicles were burned and 16 rifles were seized.
 Shortly after on 16 May, 50 army personnel were attacked by the MNF leading to two MNF men dying.
 From September 1966 the MNF resumed armed attacks in Cachar.
 100 MNF volunteers attacked a police station at Jairampunji in Cachar bordering the Mizo district with rifles and grenades.
 Three constables were killed as a result.
-Lalnunmawia who was acting President in Laldenga's absence issued order from Dacca.
+Lalnunmawia who was acting president in Laldenga's absence issued order from Dhaka.
 The order stated that from 1 June 1967 sabotage and sniping should be intensified in the towns of Aizawl and Lunglei.
 Sabotage parties of the MNF fought destroyed powerhouses and waterworks.
 The MNF town commissioner of Aizawl ordered schools and colleges to be closed in Aizawl or else grenades would be thrown inside the classrooms.
 During October and November 1967 the special squads set fire to a few PPV buildings of the grouping centres.
 These centres were Tlungvel south and the Lungdai Grouping Centre.